GENI-NSF/geni-tools/README-omni.txt

 Slice name could be a full URN, but is usually just the slice name portion.
 Note that PLC Web UI lists slices as <site name>_<slice name>
 (e.g. bbn_myslice), and we want only the slice name part here (e.g. myslice).

+==== getusercred ====
+Get the AM API compliant user credential (signed XML document) from the configured slice authority.

+ * format: omni.py getusercred

+ * examples:
+  * Print the user credential obtained from the slice authority: omni.py getusercred

+  * Get the user credential from the slice authority and save it to a file: omni.py -o getusercred

+If you specify the -o option, the credential is saved to a file.
+The filename is <framework>-usercred.xml.

 ==== print_slice_expiration ====
 Print the expiration time of the given slice, and a warning if it is